How to fix problems with the migration of public folders (quota exceeded)

 You may get this error when:

-The above error may happen when your target primary public folder mailbox exceeds its maximum allowed size, which is 50 GB (Fig. 1.) or 100 GB, depending on your Office 365 plan.
+The above error may occur when your target primary public folder mailbox exceeds its maximum allowed size, which is 50 GB (Fig. 1.) or 100 GB, depending on your Office 365 plan.

-After the auto-split operation is properly completed, use the Rescan button in the Administration Panel of CodeTwo Office 365 Migration to migrate items that were not migrated previously.
+After the auto-split operation is properly completed, use the Run delta migration button in the Administration Panel of CodeTwo Office 365 Migration to migrate items that were not migrated previously.

 It is possible that when the size of a public folder mailbox is close to the limit, Microsoft may increase the mailbox storage size.
 In our tests, the mailbox storage quota grew from 50 to 73 GB (see Fig. 2.).